Access and inclusive design consultancy

 Inclusive design

 I firmly believe that good architecture has to be inclusive.
-The combination of architectural education (to Professional Diploma level, RIBA Part II) and more than ten years' experience of access consultancy results in a balanced and pragmatic approach to working with design teams.
+The combination of architectural education (to Professional Diploma level, RIBA Part II) and more than twenty years' experience of access consultancy results in a balanced and pragmatic approach to working with design teams.

 Creating a development that supports its occupants is only part of the recipe for inclusion: the people responsible for operating a building in use have responsibilities laid down in law by the Equality Act.
 A good access strategy includes guidance for the ongoing maintenance and management of the access provisions designed into it, which often includes staff training and awareness.